 b./ Positive measures are taken to encourage the recruitment and continuing membership of disabled persons.

-32/ Parents and guardians are warned that the club is only able to provide rescue facilities during the hours of club racing.
+33/ Parents and guardians are warned that the club is only able to provide rescue facilities during the hours of club racing.
 Outside these hours, parents and guardians have sole responsibility for their children and wards and must appreciate that the club cannot be expected to exercise supervision or control.
 Even during club racing the club cannot accept responsibility for children, or any other persons, not engaged in racing.

 33/ Dissolution of the Club

 to another Club with similar sports purposes which